ChuckJonas/bad-ass-salesforce-stack/README.md

 The following aliases are predefined:

 * `dev`: to develop against a traditional salesforce org.
 Developer or Sandbox
 * `scratch` allows development against a "scratch org" using the Salesforce DX flow.
 Must authinciate a `hub org`
 * `prod`: to release your app.
 Can also be used to hotfix with live production data.
 Don't be dumb and develop against production!

+##### Authinication

 For `dev` and `prod` you can authinicate using `sfdx force:auth:web:login -a [dev|prod] --setdefaultusername`.